 Audiology and ENT is the study of hearing and balance disorders.
-The tests are carried out by an Audiologist who will assess if there is any loss of hearing.
+The tests are carried out by an Audiologist or Clinical Scientist who will assess if there is any loss of hearing.
 InHealth offers hearing testing for both paediatric and adult patients across the country.

-As well as providing audiology services in hospitals around the UK, InHealth also operate Hearing Care Centres on the high street, with centres across the UK including Derby City Centre, Peterborough, etc. Please search under Locate a centre to find your nearest Hearing Care centre to find out which services they offer.
+As well as providing NHS services in hospitals around the UK, InHealth also operate Hearing Care Centres on the high street, with centres across the UK including Derby City Centre, Peterborough, etc. Please search under Locate a centre to find your nearest NHS Site or Hearing Care centre to find out which services they offer.